AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/target-vec.md

 **To enable logging**

-1. Open the `AppDelegate.m` file in XCode
+1. Open the `AppDelegate.m` file in Xcode
 1. Add the line of code `[ACPTargetVEC allowDebugLogging:YES];` just below the line where you register the Target VEC Extension

    ![Enable Target VEC Logging](images/ios/objective-c/mobile-targetvec-enableLogging.png)